 Bruxism is when a person grinds or clenches their teeth while not chewing.
-It usually occurs during sleep, but it can also happen during waking hours.
-Often, a person is not consciously aware that they are doing it.
+It usually occurs during sleep, and the person often does not know they are doing it.
+Causes include teeth growing, a misaligned bite, stress, and some neurological and other conditions.

 Teeth grinding involves making a chewing motion in which the teeth rub against each other.
 Clenching is when a person holds their teeth together and clenches the muscles without moving the teeth back and forth.